More Bang for the Buck: Improving the Inference of Large Language Models at a Fixed Budget using Reset and Discard (ReD): Introduction

 We propose an alternative allocation policy, \textbf{Reset-and-Discard (ReD)}: (1) \emph{Reset} sampling to the next task in line, after a fixed number of attempts $\tau$ (in the extreme, after every attempt), and (2) \emph{Discard} problems as soon as they are solved so no further compute is spent on them.
 Intuitively, failures provide information: a problem that has already failed several times is more likely to be hard, so the expected marginal gain from another attempt is smaller than starting fresh on a new instance.
 ReD implements this ``breadth-first'' approach directly, and is straightforward to deploy in any pipeline that already supports repeated sampling and verification.

 Our work proves the following: (1) We connect $\text{pass@}k$ to coverage@cost via renewal theory and derive expressions for coverage@cost as a function of the budget, given pass@$k$.
-(2) We prove that resetting strictly improves coverage@cost for any budget and any underlying difficulty distribution, and that the optimal resetting protocol is ReD every attempt ($\tau=1$).
+(2) We prove that resetting strictly improves coverage@cost for {a given} budget and any underlying difficulty distribution, and that the optimal resetting protocol is ReD every attempt ($\tau=1$).
 (3) Given an empirical or modeled $\text{pass@}k$ curve, we can predict the budget savings induced by ReD to reach any target coverage; conversely, ReD trajectories provide a statistically efficient way to estimate inference power-law exponents when direct large-$k$ $\text{pass@}k$ measurement is impractical.

-We validate these results on multiple LLMs and the HumanEval benchmark~\cite{chen2021evaluatinglargelanguagemodels}, demonstrating that ReD increases the number of distinct problems solved at fixed budgets, yielding large savings relative to solve-to-completion allocation.
+We validate these results on multiple LLMs and the HumanEval benchmark~\cite{chen2021evaluatinglargelanguagemodels}, {the GSM8K dataset~\cite{cobbe2021trainingverifierssolvemath}, and a subset of the MMLU-Pro~\cite{wang2024mmlu} dataset (first 500 questions)}, demonstrating that ReD increases the number of distinct problems solved at fixed budgets, yielding large savings relative to solve-to-completion allocation.

-Our main contributions are: \begin{itemize}[leftmargin=1.4em] \item We derive an \textbf{exact mapping} from $\text{pass@}k$ to coverage@cost and characterize its growth under power-law $\text{pass@}k$.
+Our main contributions are: \begin{itemize} \item We derive an \textbf{exact mapping} from $\text{pass@}k$ to coverage@cost and characterize its growth under power-law $\text{pass@}k$.
 Namely, if the pass@$k$ scales as a power-law with exponent $0<\alpha<1$, as commonly empirically observed for LLMs, a standard, solve-to-completion scheme induces sublinear growth for coverage@cost.
 If, however, $\alpha>1$, coverage@cost grows linearly. \item We propose \textbf{Reset-and-Discard (ReD)} and prove that \textbf{resetting improves coverage@cost at every budget} and that \textbf{ReD every attempt ($\tau=1$) is the optimal resetting strategy}.
-Concretely, if the pass@$k$ scales as a power-law with exponent $0<\alpha<1$, ReD induces linear growth for coverage@cost, and if $\alpha>1$, its growth is linear with a larger slope than solve-to-completion. \item We show how to \textbf{predict attempts savings} from $\text{pass@}k$, and how to \textbf{estimate inference-scaling exponents} from ReD runs when large-$k$ evaluation is costly. \item We empirically demonstrate that ReD leads to substantial throughput improvements on verifiable LLM coding benchmarks. \end{itemize}
+Concretely, if the pass@$k$ scales as a power-law with exponent $0<\alpha<1$, ReD induces linear growth for coverage@cost, and if $\alpha>1$, its growth is linear with a larger slope than solve-to-completion. \item We show how to \textbf{predict attempts savings} from $\text{pass@}k$, and how to \textbf{estimate inference-scaling exponents} from ReD runs when large-$k$ evaluation is costly. \item We empirically demonstrate that ReD leads to substantial throughput improvements {across verifiable coding, mathematics, and multiple-choice reasoning benchmarks.} \end{itemize}